-We are delighted to announce the names of 19 successful applicants for IYALI (Initiative ‘Young African Library Innovators’), a peer learning and international networking experience for African public librarians.
+We are delighted to announce the names of 19 successful applicants for IYALI (‘Young African Library Innovators’ initiative), a peer learning and international networking experience for African public librarians.

 IYALI is an initiative of the EIFL Public Library Innovation Programme (EIFL-PLIP), in partnership with the African Library and Information Associations and Institutions (AfLIA) and the International Federation of Library Associations and Institutions (IFLA).
 The initiative aims to expose emerging public library innovators in Africa to experiences and ideas from other developing and transition economy countries.